llee454/hornet-website/modules/block/Readme.md

 * `context`, the block expansion context as a `block_Context`
 * `done`, a function that accepts two arguments: an Error object and the expanded block element as a JQuery HTML Element
-* and `expand`, a function that accepts two arguments: a child of `element` as JQuery HTML Element; and a function that does not accept any arguments
+* and `expand`, a function that accepts two arguments: a JQuery HTML Element and a function that does not accept any arguments

 The handler should perform some action and may either modify or replace `element`.
 It should pass the modified element to `done`.
 If it removes `element`, it should pass null or undefined to `done`.
 If an error occurs, it should throw a strict error and pass an error to `done` instead.